Peace

 Day 7 — Matthew 11:28-29

-Come to me, all you who are weary and burdened, and I will give you rest.
-Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
+“Come to me, all you who labor and are heavily burdened, and I will give you rest.
+Take my yoke upon you, and learn from me, for I am gentle and humble in heart; and you will find rest for your souls.

 Two promises of rest: the first immediate (you come, you receive), the second progressive (you learn, you find).
 Both are true.